| cupid | reddit flickr about search contact |

 I put a lot of energy into the original graphics, music and sound effects, and remember becoming sensitive to detecting 100 millisecond differences in effects, as I really wanted the game to "feel" fun.

 I tried hard to make this game as compelling as possible-- never making you feel like you lost due to the computer making some stupid mistake, but instead always believing that you could improve if you kept practicing.
 The game got more difficult over time in several ways.
-(My friend Paul McCarron, completely unbiased, says "it was a damn good game!" :-)

-I licensed the game to Games By Apollo (GBA) of Texas, a game publisher best known for winning in court defending against Atari's claims of reverse engineering its 2600 game console.
-My oldest brother Ed was a famous game designer at that time (Frogger, Fidelity Chess Chalenger, etc) and was giving me negotiations advice behind the scenes.
+I licensed Cupid to Games By Apollo (GBA) of Texas, a game publisher best known for winning in court defending against Atari's claims of reverse engineering its 2600 game console.
+My oldest brother Ed was a famous game designer at that time (Frogger, Fidelity Chess Challenger, etc) and was giving me negotiations advice behind the scenes.
 At one point, GBA asked me for permission to show Cupid at the Consumer Electronics Show (CES).
 My brother told me not to give in, and to not let them do this until the full contract (including $25k up front) was completed.
 But I caved, let them show the game for only $5k up front, and GBA immediately folded after CES, so my game never got published.

-I spent the Cupid $5k buying an Apple ][ with 48 kilobytes of memory (wow!), with an Epson dot matrix printer ($700) and an eprom burner.
+I spent the Cupid $5k buying an Apple ][ with 48K of RAM (wow!), an Epson dot matrix printer ($700) and an eprom burner.

 I had ideas of redoing the game for other platforms and publishing it with another vendor, but then got busy with other things.